Sionkob/MrQiRealNPC/README.md

 # What is currently working?
 The mod is under development and some things are not completed yet, but some things are already working, for example:
 - Mr. Qi is recognized as a giftable NPC by the game.
-- There are new dialogues up to 6 hearts.
+- There are new dialogues up to 8 hearts.
-- There are 5 events ready, 3 of them are heart events.
+- There are 6 events ready, 4 of them are heart events.
 - 2 new maps have been added.
 - Mr. Qi appears at every vanilla festival when you meet him.
 - The schedules have been modified (but still incomplete).
 - New dialogues for Mr. Qi who stays inside the Walnut Room have been added.
 - Sandy talks about Mr. Qi and the casino when you become a club member.
+- Now the mod is fully compatible with Stardew Valley 1.6.

 As the mod is updated, more functions will be added, removed, or modified.